A Mini-lesson focuses on skills preschoolers need to learn in managing everyday classroom and life skills.

 Teachers will often take time and creativity to teach a child how to print his name or count to ten but forget to apply that same amount of time and creativity towards teaching basic life skills.

-Next time, when you find yourself repeating the same thing over and over again – consider a mini-lesson on the topic or issue at hand.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Next time, when you find yourself repeating the same thing over and over again – consider a mini-lesson on the topic or issue at hand.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!